schmidt-software/HomelabOS/bootstrap_install/README.md

     * This playbook will setup and run a service.
 It is a parallel implementation to the one used by the Makefile currently.
     * It is stripped down to just the essentials for this specific function.
 * bootstrap_install/*
-    * You found this README - alne that makes this directory interesting.
+    * You found this README - alone that makes this directory interesting.
     * But there is more!
     * The main installation script (which replaces the Makefile, docker-helper, install_homelabos.sh script and maybe more) is here.